Keyboard shortcuts

 ) -> Option<Result<Value, BopError>>;

-/// Hint text appended to "function not found" errors.
+/// Appended to "function not found" errors as a

-/// Called each tick (statement, loop iteration).
-Return Err to halt.
+/// Called at each interpreter tick (statement, loop

 }